gutelfuldead/zynq_ip_repo/pmod_rs485_controller_1.0/README.md

 #define STDIN_BASEADDRESS 0xE0001000  // XPAR_PS7_UART_1_BASEADDR
 #define STDOUT_BASEADDRESS 0xE0001000 // XPAR_PS7_UART_1_BASEADDR
 ```
 1. Example program `loopback_example.c` provided to flood UART0 with "hello world" and recieve it back in loopback mode.
-The USB UART1 will print results to a teleterminal session.
+The USB UART1 will print results to a terminal session.

-1. Example program `interrupt_loopback_test.c` sends data when an RX flag is high, recieves the data via an interrupt handler and turns the flag low, rinse and repeat.
+1. Example program `irq_test.c` will prompt data to be input on a serial terminal then output the received data on the usb/uart terminal.

+1. Example program `polling_test.c` will constantly poll the serial uart until a certain amount of data is received then print it to the usb/uart terminal.